Dense associative memory for Gaussian distributions

-Extending associative memory to probability distributions requires replacing Euclidean distance with a suitable similarity measure.
-We work in the Wasserstein space $(\sP_2(\mR^d), W_2)$ and define the Log-Sum-Exp (LSE) energy for stored patterns $X_1,\dots,X_N \in \sP_2(\mR^d)$ and query $\xi \in \sP_2(\mR^d)$ as
+This motivates extending extending associative memory directly to the space of probability distributions, replacing Euclidean distance with a geometry-preserving similarity measure.
+Specifically, we work directly in the Wasserstein space $(\sP_2(\mR^d), W_2)$ and define the Log-Sum-Exp (LSE) energy for stored patterns $X_1,\dots,X_N \in \sP_2(\mR^d)$ and query $\xi \in \sP_2(\mR^d)$ as

 As $\beta \to \infty$, this reduces to the negative minimum Wasserstein distance, implementing a soft-min retrieval rule with a clear probabilistic interpretation: stored distributions are weighted by their Wasserstein proximity to the query.
 Importantly, this extension preserves the exponential storage capacity of the vector case while operating in a non-Euclidean probability space, making the LSE energy a natural choice for distributional associative memory.
 Figure \ref{Fig:EnergyLandscape} shows the log-sum-exp energy \eqref{Eq:EnergyFunctionalDefinition} for five one-dimensional Gaussian measures $\{X_i\}_{i=1}^5$.
 As $\beta$ increases from $0.1$ to $1000$, the landscape evolves from nearly flat with overlapping basins to sharp, well-separated minima.
 For small $\beta$, discrimination between $\{X_i\}_{i=1}^5$ is weak, while large $\beta$ yields pronounced attractors.
 Thus, $E$ induces a multi-modal structure in the Bures--Wasserstein geometry, with each $X_i$ serving as an attractor, which is central to our definition of \emph{storage} in Section~\ref{Section:Storage}.